Valaa-Technologies/valaa-vault/packages/prophet/README.md

 ## 3. Only *universal* commands are accepted by the upstream

-TODO(iridian): Update outdated documentation Restricted proclamations are commands created by downstream components and which target a particular partition but for which some of the relevant data is found only in other partitions (such as a cross-partition DUPLICATED command).
-Before a restricted command can be sent upstream (from where it might reach other users which might not even have permissions to access those other partitions) the command must be *universalized* by explicitly adding all necessary data to the command.
+TODO(iridian): Update outdated documentation Restricted commands are commands created by downstream components which contain incomplete information and cannot yet be chronicled upstream.
+An example of such is a cross-partition DUPLICATED command which only contains the source and the target owner resources: the final command which reaches the target partition event log must also contain full state of the duplicated resource.
+The process of adding all necessary information to a command is called *universalization*.
+A universalized command can then be handled by any clients irrespective of their local partition availability context.

 ## 4. Concrete components